top of page

 5. Warm Layers

-The bus can swing wildly between too warm and too chilly.
-A light jumper or shawl makes all the difference, especially if you’re stepping outside at 2am in the wind.
+The bus can swing between too warm and too chilly.
+A light jumper or even a sarong makes all the difference, especially if you’re stepping outside at 2am in the wind.

 6. Toilet Essentials